LOOKING TO IMPROVE your money management? Here are 31 rules for the financial road ahead:

 25. Never carry a credit card balance, which might cost you 20% or more in annual interest.
 You won’t earn that sort of return in the financial markets over the long haul.

 26. If you have more than enough saved for your own retirement, consider taking advantage of the gift-tax exclusion, which is $17,000 in 2023 and $18,000 in 2024, to make gifts to your children and other family members.
 It’s a great way to brighten their lives—and the cheapest and easiest way to reduce the potential hit from state and federal estate taxes.

 27. Get a will.
 You’ve been promising to do so for years.
 Make it happen in the month ahead.

 28. Check you have the right beneficiaries listed on retirement accounts, life insurance and any trust documents.
 Let’s face it: You probably don’t want your ex-husband inheriting your IRA.

 29. Try not to spend money in Roth IRAs.
-Instead, leave these accounts untouched for your beneficiaries, who could enjoy decades of tax-free withdrawals.
+Instead, leave these accounts untouched for your beneficiaries, who could enjoy a decade of tax-free withdrawals and possibly more.
 They’ll remember you fondly.